kv34dev/stihi-es/README.md

 Stihi.es is my personal interpretation of that idea — a more intimate, refined space dedicated to the poets I love.

+*The website and all poems are presented in Russian.*

 ---
 The project is still under development, with new poets and pages being added over time.
 You can explore the website through the link in the About section.